 4. Compliance

 Compliance is not terribly exciting.
-But it is necessary.
-It is necessary, for you and for the company.
-You are personally responsible for making sure the organisation takes steps to prevent it from being used to defraud, launder money, finance terrorism, benefit slavers, create an excessive risk to health and safety, and generally create a nuisance to society.
-Exactly what (and how) you need to monitor, depends on what the company does.
+But it is necessary for you and for the company.
+As a director, you are personally responsible for making sure the organisation takes steps to prevent it from being used to defraud, launder money, finance terrorism, benefit slavers, create an excessive risk to health and safety, and generally create a nuisance to society.
+Exactly what (and how) you need to monitor, depends on the company’s operations.
 Either a compliance professional or the company secretary can advise you on what your obligations are in your industry and what reporting, policies and procedures you need (and want) to have in place.

 5. What do you think should be added to this list?

 This is the single most important item on this list.
-You are responsible for leading the company, so what do you think the board should be talking about?
+As a director, you are responsible for leading the company, so what do you think the board should be talking about?

 What topic might it be useful for you and the other board members to explore to better support your company’s future successes?